DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 10. Other useful settings
 -------------------------
 Open .zshrc and add: alias ll='ls -lG'
-This enables an ll command
+This enables an 'll' terminal command.